 However, despite this knack for swimming around, they are still quite slow.
 You will not find them darting around in quick movements, but rather in a graceful manner.
 All thanks to their unique shape that bears no dorsal fin.

 We mentioned that this Goldfish has sacs below their eyes.
-Most people think they contain air; they are actually little pocket full of fluids.
+Most people think they contain air; they are actually little pockets full of fluids.
 This is why the bubbles vibrate when they swim.

 One thing to note is how delicate these sacs are, which can pop and deflate due to the smallest triggers.
 While they can regrow and heal themselves, the new sacs will not be nearly as large or as healthy-looking as the original ones.